ewfreesRes/IndonesianActuarialShortCourse/chapter3.md

 ```

 The prior video introduced the *Survey of Consumer Finances* (SCF) term life data.
-A subset consisting of only those who purchased term life insurance, has already been read into a dataset `Term2`.
+A subset consisting of only those who purchased term life insurance, has already been read into a dataframe `Term2`.

 Suppose that you wish to predict the amount of term life insurance that someone will purchase but are uneasy about the `education` variable.
+The SCF `education` variable is the number of completed years of schooling and so 12 corresponds to completing high school in the US.
 Your sense is that, for purposes of purchasing life insurance, high school graduates and those that attend college should be treated the same.
-So, in this exercise, your will create a new variable, say `education1` that is equal to years of education for those with education less than or equal to 12 and is equal to 12 otherwise.
-The SCF `education` variable is the number of completed years of schooling and so 12 corresponds to completing high school in the US.
+So, in this exercise, your will create a new variable, `education1`, that is equal to years of education for those with education less than or equal to 12 and is equal to 12 otherwise.

 `@instructions`
-- Use the [pmin()](https://www.rdocumentation.org/packages/mc2d/versions/0.1-17/topics/pmin) function to create the `education` variable as part of the `Term2` dataset and check your work by examining summary statistics for the revised `Term2` dataset.
+- Use the [pmin()](https://www.rdocumentation.org/packages/mc2d/versions/0.1-17/topics/pmin) function to create the `education1` variable as part of the `Term2` dataframe.
+- Check your work by examining summary statistics for the revised `Term2` dataframe.
-- Examine correlations for the revised dataset.
+- Examine correlations for the revised dataframe.
 - Using the method of least squares and the function [lm()](https://www.rdocumentation.org/packages/stats/versions/3.5.0/topics/lm), fit a MLR model using `logface` as the dependent variables and using `education`, `numhh`, and `logincome` as explanatory variables.
 - With this fitted model and the function [predict()](https://www.rdocumentation.org/packages/stats/versions/3.5.0/topics/predict), predict the face amount of insurance that someone with income of 40,000, 11 years of education, and 4 people in the household would purchase.

 `@hint`
+Remember that your prediction is in log dollars so you need to exponentiate it to get the
+results in the original dollar units

 `@pre_exercise_code`
 ```{r}